← Blog

 January 22, 2026

 The English alphabet has 26 letters.
 You probably know them already.
 But English pronunciation can be confusing — the same letter can make very different sounds in different words.
+In fact, English is famous (or perhaps infamous) among language learners for having some of the most unpredictable spelling-to-sound rules of any major language.

 The 26 Letters